Jane de Almeida: Research and teaching

-de Almeida has taught at numerous universities and cultural centers, among others at the University of California, San Diego in San Diego and at the São Paulo Museum of Art.
-Currently she is a Professor at the Art Department at Pontifícia Universidade Católica de São Paulo, in São Paulo, Brazil.
-She was an artist in residence at the Arthur C. Clarke Center for Human Imagination, Visiting Fellow in the Department of History of Art and Architecture at Harvard University (2005), visiting researcher at NOVA University Lisbon (2019) and University of Porto (2001), visiting scholar in the Department of Philosophy at Boston College (1999), guest researcher at Medialab-Prado (2006), visiting scholar in the Department of Communication and lecturer in the Visual Arts Department at University of California, San Diego (2007/2008/2018). de Almeida published articles and book chapters such as “On Elephants, Telescopes, Microscopes, Cartography, Aliens, and Computers: Notes on Scalability in Alexander Kluge's Works” In: Stichwort: Kooperation.
+de Almeida has held numerous academic positions including lecturer in the Visual Arts Department at University of California, San Diego, Visiting Fellow in the Department of History of Art and Architecture at Harvard University (2005), visiting scholar in the Department of Philosophy at Boston College (1999) and lecturer at the São Paulo Museum of Art.
+Currently she is a Professor at the Art Department at Pontifícia Universidade Católica de São Paulo, in São Paulo and an affiliated professor at the graduate studies in social sciences (Ph.D.) at the State University of Campinas, Campinas, Brazil.
+She was an artist in residence at the Arthur C. Clarke Center for Human Imagination, visiting researcher at NOVA University Lisbon (2019) and University of Porto (2001), guest researcher at Medialab-Prado (2006) and visiting scholar in the Department of Communication at University of California, San Diego (2007/2008/2018). de Almeida published articles and book chapters such as “On Elephants, Telescopes, Microscopes, Cartography, Aliens, and Computers: Notes on Scalability in Alexander Kluge's Works” In: Stichwort: Kooperation.
 Keiner ist alleine schlau genug (Alexander Kluge-Jahrbuch, Verlag, 2017), “The dot and the line” for A companion to Contemporary Drawing (Wiley, 2020) and organized the books CineGrid: cinematic futures (Cinusp, 2017) and Harun Farocki: Programming the Visible (bilingual, Cinusp, 2018) with articles by Thomas Elsaesser, Erika Balsom, Alfredo Suppia, Harun Farocki, Patricia Moran among others. de Almeida holds an MfA and a PhD in Communication and Semiotics.